-A Community Service Organization (CSO) is a nonprofit organization created specifically to provide services to the public or to a defined group of people (e.g., children, unhoused people, immigrants).
-Because SCOs are not created by or directly associated with the government, they fall into the category of Non-Governmental Organizations (NGOs), along with Faith-Based Organizations (FBOs) and Civic Associations.
-A CSO is not legally the same as a Civic Organization, which is a membership-based club, society, or association formed for the mutual benefit of a specific cohort of people (e.g., veterans, college students, women, union members).
-But Civic Organizations typically do provide services that benefit local communities and national or international causes.
+A Community Service Organization (CSO) is a nonprofit organization created to provide services to the greater public or to a defined group of people (e.g., children, unhoused people, immigrants, ethnic groups, etc.).
+Because CSOs are not created by or directly associated with the government, they fall into the category of Non-Governmental Organizations (NGOs), along with Faith-Based Organizations (FBOs) and Civic Associations.

 Community service organizations (like other types of voluntary organizations) promote democratic practices and contribute to democratic societies because they are often community-based, values-driven, and self-governing as well as address gaps in the social safety net (Baggett 2001; Chen et al. 2013; Eliasoph 2013).

 We use the term to identify groups that work for the common good within the context of a democratic society and for organizations that are created to serve broader human needs such as providing food, shelter, education, clothing, and healthcare; facilitate social and political participation; or provide a combination of services.
 CSOs may work with religious congregations and organizations associated with specific religious communities, but they are distinctly separate entities.